astropy/astropy/docs/coordinates/frames.rst

 subclassing are in the docstrings for that class.
-The key aspects are to define the class attributes ``default_representation`` and ``_frame_specific_representation_info`` along with frame attributes as `~astropy.coordinates.baseframe.FrameAttribute` class instances.
+The key aspects are to define the class attributes ``default_representation`` and ``_frame_specific_representation_info`` along with frame attributes as `~astropy.coordinates.FrameAttribute` class instances.
 If these are defined, there is often no need to define an ``__init__`` function, as the initializer in `~astropy.coordinates.BaseCoordinateFrame` will probably behave the way you want.
 As an example::